mcmchris/wisblock-edge-impulse/README.md

 Edge Impulse is taking WisBlock to the moon, enabling developers to create intelligent devices solutions with Tiny Machine Learning.
 This repository contains the Edge Impulse firmwares for the variety of WisBlock cores.

+**The use of the firmwares are detailed on each core project folder README file.**

 | Module | Date | Support
 | ------ | ------ | ------ |